DanialKama/SurvivalMechanics/README.md

 - Checkpoints system

 ## Additional Notes
+You can access the demo and pictures of the project [here](https://mega.nz/folder/OTwCVRya#Becpl5rb-6gDNcKP1p6vNw).
 If you have any questions or suggestions, please feel free to [message me](https://github.com/DanialKama#-connect-with-me).

 ## Credits